The 17 Best Things to do in Denali National Park

 I remember sitting down at a bar on one of my first days in Denali.
 The guy sitting next to me struck up a conversation and complained for forty minutes straight about how much of a disappointment the Tundra Wilderness Tour was.
 Since then, I’ve heard the same story countless times.

 Despite its reputation, the Tundra Wilderness Tour is still one of the only ways to see the Park.
-If you stick around in this article I’ll tell you what (in my opinion, and that of most travel experts I’ve talked to) is a far better way to experience the Park, offering all the good of the Tundra Wilderness Tour with very little of the bad.
+If you stick around in this article I’ll tell you what (in my opinion, and that of most travel experts I’ve talked to) is a far better way to experience the Park, offering all the good of the Tundra Wilderness Tour with none of the bad.

 East Fork Transit Bus ($33.25)

 This option is by far the most affordable and fastest way to get to mile forty-three in Denali.
-You don’t get the narration that you do on the Tundra Wilderness Tour, but you can get off and go hike around if you want to.
-Freedom is not an option on the Tundra Wilderness Tour, and it’s where I think the East Fork Transit bus really shines.
+You don’t get the narration you do on the Tundra Wilderness Tour, but you can get off and go hike around if you want to.
+Freedom is not an option on the Tundra Wilderness Tour, and it’s where I think the East Fork Transit bus shines.

 I’ll go deeper into what I think the best way to utilize it is later in this article in the hiking section.
 All of the buses going into Denali are operated by Aramark, and can be booked either by calling 1-800-622-7275 or making a reservation online.